jasperdk/NPloy/README.md

 Until further you will have to go to the included samples to see how it works and they are also the only documentation.

+NPloy has a continuous integration job running on <a href="http://www.jetbrains.com/teamcity" title="TeamCity by JetBrains">TeamCity by JetBrains</a>